ielab/elastic4IR/field_retrieval/README.md

 }
 ```

-The above results shows that there are two documents with title and summary fields match query term "searching".
+The above results shows that there are two documents with `title` and `summary` fields that match the query term "Searching".
 In this example, we consider both title and summary fields as equal.

-What if one field is more important than other?
+What if we believe that a match in one field shoudl be treated as being more important than a match in another field?
-Next, we will apply boosting factor to specify each field importance.
+Next, we will apply a boosting factor to specify each field importance.

-## Boosting field
+## Boosting fields
-For practice purpose, let's say that the title field is more important than the summary field.
+For practical purposes, let's say that the title field is more important than the summary field.
+(You could have a look at our research that has explored whether this is true across a number of data types and search tasks: [Boosting Titles does not Generally Improve Retrieval Effectiveness](http://dl.acm.org/citation.cfm?id=3015028)).
-Hence, query match to text in the title field should weighted double than query match to text in the summary field.
+Hence, a query match to text in the title field should weighted double than query match to text in the summary field.

 To specify field weight / boosting level, we need to add a caret symbol and field weight following each field name in the query string
 ```python